Master of Business Management (MBM)

 At each commissioning, the graduate faculty may honor a single graduate with the distinction of Outstanding Graduate.
 The award is primarily based on academic achievement, but when a secondary factor is needed to make a selection, the committee determines which of the outstanding candidates contributed most to the learning community.

 Preceding each commencement, APU holds a commissioning ceremony for graduating students and their families.
-This event includes an awards ceremony, words to live by, student remarks, and a time of prayer/commissioning for each graduate.
+This event includes an awards ceremony, words to live by, student remarks, and a time of prayer and commissioning for each graduate.

 Field Study Fees

-Mandatory and elected international field study, global field study, and field experience trips that are required on a program-by-program basis incur appropriate required fees.
-Students who switch programs, withdraw, or are otherwise unable to participate in international field study, global field study, or field experience trips that are either required or elected for their program may be responsible for fees up to the full cost of the trip.
+Mandatory and elected international field study and field experience trips that are available on a program-by-program basis incur appropriate required fees.
+Students who switch programs, withdraw, or are otherwise unable to participate in international field study or field experience trips that are either required or elected for their program may be responsible for fees up to the full cost of the trip.
+View the most up-to-date list of fees.